Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **Funding model:** Distributed university support, research-infrastructure grants, and shared operational responsibility.
 - **What it provides:** Long-term archiving, cataloguing, digitization, preservation, and community access for endangered-language and cultural recordings.
 - **Why relevant to SignWriting:** PARADISEC shows that a durable stewardship structure can be distributed rather than centralized, as long as preservation and access are treated as infrastructure functions.
+- **Source trail:** PARADISEC describes itself as a digital archive for records of small cultures and languages, with models for community access and digital-archiving standards; its funding page documents support from universities, the Australian Research Council, and related sources; its presentation history documents PARADISEC activity in 2003.
+See [PARADISEC About Us](https://www.paradisec.org.au/about-us/), [PARADISEC Funding](https://www.paradisec.org.au/funding.html), and [PARADISEC Presentations](https://www.paradisec.org.au/presentations.html).

 ### 4. BSL Corpus Project to BSL SignBank